mwtam/webcmp/docs/notes/Kanban.md

   - [x] BrowserCurl can construct without error
   - [x] BrowserCurl's go returns how many bytes are loaded into page
   - [x] When go a new url that it can't visit, the page is empty, the error code and message is set properly.

+- [x] Read sites to visit (in json?)
+- [x] Remember the last state
+- [x] Make the result vector a string presentation (for compare to a file later)
+  - Do the reverse: make the string into a vector of string_view
+- [x] Diff the current state vs memory